Jim McCusker (footballer)

-James McCusker (born 27 December 1939) is a Northern Irish former professional footballer who played as a goalkeeper.
+James McCusker (27 December 1939 – 28 November 2023) was a Northern Irish professional footballer who played as a goalkeeper.

 Career

-Born in Maghera, McAlea McCusker Bradford City as an amateur in December 1956.
+Born in Maghera, McCusker joined Bradford City as an amateur in December 1956.
 He joined the first team in February 1957.
 He made 7 league appearances for the club.
 He left the club to join Stockport County in August 1959, for whom he made a further 2 league appearances.
+He later played for Scarborough.

+Death

+McCusker died on 28 November 2023, at the age of 83.